markdown-party/mono/echo-transport/README.md

             +-------------+
 ```

-In fact, the `ReceiveExchange` and `SendExchange` are the lowest-level APIs that can sync content.
+In fact, the `ReceiveExchange` and `SendExchange` interfaces are the lowest-level components that can sync content.
 The replication protocol is asymmetric : a `ReceiveExchange` will receive requests from other _sites_, and respond with the events it has.
 A `SendExchange` starts by sending some requests, and will then receive the events from a `ReceiveExchange`.

 Both `ReceiveExchange` and `SendExchange` offer a `Link` that lets them emit and send some messages :